 The purpose of this study is to qualitatively identify common factors in cisgender women newly diagnosed with HIV and missed opportunities prior to diagnosis in those same women for PrEP linkage.
 Qualitative data will inform the refinement of an automated identification system of PrEP-eligible women in the ED.
 Participants will complete a one-time interview to discuss HIV prevention, PrEP, and health concerns.

-NIH R01HD097122 Mar 21, 2019 - Feb 29, 2024 The Gender Journey project is a Eunice Kennedy Shriver National Institute of Child Health and Human Development funded study led by Principal Investigator, Diane Chen, PhD.
-This is a longitudinal observational study at four sites (Lurie Children’s, Children’s Hospital Los Angeles, Boston Children’s Hospital and the University of California at San Francisco) investigating gender development and cognition amongst prepubertal transgender and gender-nonconforming youth.
+The Gender Journey Project is a Eunice Kennedy Shriver National Institute of Child Health and Human Development funded study led by Principal Investigator, Diane Chen, PhD.
+This is a longitudinal observational study at three sites (Lurie Children’s, University of California Los Angeles, and the University of California at San Francisco) investigating gender development and cognition amongst prepubertal transgender and gender-nonconforming youth.
 Survey instruments will be used to collect demographic, mental health, psychosocial and behavioral data from youth and their parent/caregiver.
-If you are interested in learn more about the study, click here or contact the research coordinator, Megan Runge, MS at email@example.com.
+If you are interested in learning more about the study, contact the research coordinator, Anna Rose Peck-Block, LCSW at email@example.com.

 08/03/18–05/31/23 (NIMH R01MH118151) Theoretically-guided by the Health Information Technology Usability Evaluation Model, the proposed project will refine and test a next-generation diagnostic intervention delivered on a mobile platform to improve HIV testing and linkage-to-care outcomes among youth living with and at-risk for HIV.